-One example of this is the Scottish Government’s commitment to provide at least 1140 hours of early learning and childcare for every child from the age of 3 is resulting in a substantial increase in the early years’ workforce.
+The Scottish Government commitment to provide at least 1,140 hours of early learning and childcare to every child from the age of three and potential further expansion for two year olds has significantly increased demand for a high quality, resilient early years’ workforce.

-We have excellent links with local employers and related organisations, and we use these relationships to benefit our students by bringing in knowledgeable speakers from the industry.
-Our previous childhood practice students have participated in sessions with the Children’s Commissioner for Scotland, representatives from Home Start and been given the opportunity to attend the Early Years Services Conference.
+We have excellent links with local employers and related organisations, which means students learn directly from specialists in the industry.
+Previous childhood practice and early education students have benefited from sessions with the Children’s Commissioner for Scotland, Home Start and from attending the Early Years Services conference.

 Learning happens everywhere, not just in classrooms.
 Our students learn in our multi award winning outdoor classrooms on campus, which acts as an excellent outdoor teaching space for students, with regular visits and experience working with local pre school, primary and secondary school children.
 We also take our students out on visits, with previous students visiting the Risk Factory, Glasgow Science Centre and Foxlake Adventures.